AsgerGehrt/DigitalMethods/README.md

 # DigitalMethods
-A selection of scripts I use in my everyday work as a ph.d. student
+A selection of scripts I wrote for analysis of Wikipedia revisions for the course Mapping Controversies.